lmiller1990/vuejs-book/chapter1.md

 </div>
 ```

 This should all be familiar.
 One new thing is `v-on:keydown.enter.` This allows allows us to simply press enter, which calls the `addTodo` method and inserts a new entry to the `todos` array.
-Notice we also include an `id` when inserting the todo - this is useful for identifying an specific todo item. since there is nothing to stop two items having the same name.
+Notice we also include an `id` when inserting the todo, and a `isDone` variable.
+These are useful for identifying a todo item uniquely, and the completion functionality later on.